 Advocacy Work at Shepherd's Table

+At Shepherd’s Table, the majority of our meal guests are food insecure and actively experiencing homelessness, whether it be sheltered, unsheltered, or in unstable housing.
+We believe that everyone deserves nutritious food of their choice and safe stable and affordable housing.
 Guests, volunteers, donors and the entire community are welcome to join us in every aspect of our service model to fight for a world free of hunger and homelessness.

 Our model is to first bring guests to the table with meals, then provide other essential items and case management, while advocating for systemic-level change, to ultimately ensure homelessness is rare, brief, and non-recurring.